NyaaCat/IXP/README.md

 * Sending items with password

 1. Player hold the items and right click on the SEND sign to specific server.
-2. Plugin prompt for password in 10 seconds.
+2. Plugin prompt for password.
-3. Player offer a password to protect the items.
+3. Player offer a password `/ixp pass [password]` before timeout to protect the items.

 (Items saved to remote server's plugin database with a password).